jina-ai/docs/chapters/cross-multi-modality/index.rst

 In order to support multi-modal search and to make it easy to build such applications, Jina provides three new components:

-``MultiModalDocument`` is a Document composed by multiple documents with different modalities.
+``MultiModalDocument`` is a :term:`Document` composed by multiple documents with different modalities.
-It makes it easy for the client and for the multi-modal Drivers to build and work with these constructions.
+It makes it easy for the client and for the ``MultimodalDriver`` to build and work with these constructions.

-``MultiModalEncoder`` is a new family of Executors, derived from the Encoders, that encodes data coming from multiple modalities into a single embedding vector.
+``MultiModalEncoder`` is a new family of executors, derived from the encoders, that encodes data coming from multiple modalities into a single embedding vector.

-``MultiModalDriver`` is a new Driver designed to extract the expected content from every document inside ``MultimodalDocument`` and to provide it to the executor.
+``MultiModalDriver`` is a new :term:`Driver` designed to extract the expected content from every :term:`Document` inside ``MultimodalDocument`` and to provide it to the :term:`Executor`.

 In Jina, we created an example to build a multi-modal search engine for image retrieval using `Composing Text and Image for Image Retrieval <https://github.com/jina-ai/examples/tree/master/multimodal-search-tirg>`_.
 We use the `Fashion200k <https://github.com/xthan/fashion-200k>`_ dataset, where the input query is in the form of a clothing image plus some text that describes the desired modifications to the image.